Knight First Amendment Institute v. Trump: Circuit Court ruling and appeal to U.S. Supreme Court

-Trump petitioned the Supreme Court in August 2020 to hear his appeal of the Second Circuit ruling.
-Trump's petition requested the Supreme Court to answer the question "Whether the First Amendment deprives a government official of his right to control his personal Twitter account by blocking third-party accounts if he uses that personal account in part to announce official actions and policies."
-Following the 2020 election, in which Joe Biden was elected president, Biden became the petitioning party on this (now Biden v.
-Knight First Amendment Institute) and other pending Supreme Court cases replacing Trump in his role as president.
-On January 19, 2021, the Justice Department filed a brief asking the Supreme Court to vacate the Second Circuit ruling on the grounds that Trump was soon leaving office and thus the case no longer concerned his account in its official capacity, thus rendering the case moot.
+Trump petitioned the U.S. Supreme Court in August 2020 to hear his appeal of the Second Circuit ruling.
+Trump's petition requested that the Supreme Court answer the question of "Whether the First Amendment deprives a government official of his right to control his personal Twitter account by blocking third-party accounts if he uses that personal account in part to announce official actions and policies."
+Following the 2020 election, in which Joe Biden was elected president, Biden became the petitioning party for this case (now known as Biden v.
+Knight First Amendment Institute) and other pending Supreme Court cases, replacing Trump in his role as president.
+On January 19, 2021, the Department of Justice filed a brief asking the Supreme Court to vacate the Second Circuit ruling on the grounds that Trump was soon leaving office and thus the case no longer concerned his account in its official capacity, thus rendering the case moot.
 The Knight Institute responded by arguing that the Second Circuit ruling should remain, claiming "The case is moot because President Trump's repeated violation of Twitter's terms of service led that company to shut down his account and to ban him permanently from its platform.
 Because it was President Trump's own voluntary actions that made the case moot, the Supreme Court should leave the appeals court's ruling in place."

-The Supreme Court subsequently vacated the decision and remanded the case to the Second Circuit as to render the case moot on April 5, 2021.
-Justice Clarence Thomas issued a 12-page concurring opinion, but arguing that Twitter and similar companies could face some First Amendment restrictions even though they are not government agencies.
-He suggested that section 230 of the Communications Decency Act had perhaps been construed too broadly, and that Twitter, Facebook, et al, should be regulated as a Common carrier for Telecommunications.
+The Supreme Court ultimately agreed with the Department of Justice, vacating the decision and remanding the case to the Second Circuit as to render the case moot on April 5, 2021.
+Justice Clarence Thomas issued a 12-page concurring opinion, arguing that Twitter and similar companies could face some First Amendment restrictions even though they are not government agencies.
+Thomas suggested that Section 230 of the Communications Decency Act had perhaps been construed too broadly, and that Twitter, Facebook, et al., should be regulated as common carriers.